Gecko Love

 I can stand roaches.
 I have conquered my fear to the extent that I can actually try and attempt to catch a roach by his-whatchamaycallit-whiskers or moustaches or is it antennae?
 Anyway.
 But not if it's a big flying cockroach.
 That's the scariest thing ever.

 But lizards?
 I mean for God's sake!
 Have you ever seen a lizard from close quarters?
 They come in all shapes, sizes and colours!
 Black, brown, yellow, creamy and more!
 And I have seen them do the most atrocious things ever.
 Once, when I was waiting at the doctor's, a big wicked gecko came and mercilessly ate a cute lil butterfly on the wall.
 And I was witness to the whole scene.
 Right in front of my eyes!
+Then there was this another gecko, who once passed something silvery down the wall.
+I arrived at the conclusion that he pooped.
+Eeeeeeyyyyyyeeeeewwwwwwww!

 This is nothing.

 At summer camp, the baddest and biggest gecko came and landed on my left shoulder from nowhere.
 I don't know how, but I grabbed hold of it and threw it far away.
 A Herculean task.
 And I didn't even scream.
 That's because we had just been dismissed from a briefing our Camp Guide, Korde Sir conducted.
 You must have met him too if you went to summer camp.
 A hulk of a man, he's was recently arrested for parading as a fake police officer.
+Anyway, when he was speaking, an unfortunate crow had started cawing loudly.
+And Korde Sir, as was his nature, removed his gun and shot the sad crow.
+Maybe the crow knew it had it coming.
+And the poor dear fell from his tree into the well below.
+In spite of his floating caracass, some greedy students still drank water from the well.
+We were in the jungle you see.
+I am glad I did not scream.

 I have to stop digressing, lest the geckos feel neglected.